ea227/A.-sapidissima-Scripts/EVA Submission.md

 # Recompressed the vcf
 bgzip Asap001.filtered.ann.noMito.vcf
 ```

-4. Installed the eva submission software using conda
+Next, I installed the [eva v0.4.7](https://github.com/EBIvariation/eva-sub-cli) submission software using conda, validated the VCF, then submitted it to the EVA.

 ```
 # Install eva-sub-cli
 conda create \